valevo/SABIO/docker/README.md

  - running the SABIO backend Flask app has been tested with `gunicorn` as a load balancer and WSGI apps, see [`start.sh`](./start.sh) but it's not necessary to use `gunicorn`; the parameters used in [`start.sh`](./start.sh) are:

  - imports in the Python scripts & modules are relative and paths to files in `./cache` and `./data` hard-coded.
-This implies that `./src/app.py` ca only be run from `./src`.
+This implies that `./src/app.py` ca only be run from `./src`

  - each spawned worker (e.g. by `gunicorn`) occupies the same amount of RAM, there is no sharing of resources (due to the Python GIL)

+ - on start-up the Flask app checks if the engines defined in [`src/engines/`](./src/engines/) are pre-computed (i.e. present in `./cache/`), if not it computes them on the fly and saves them there; note that some of the engines require significant RAM and time to be computed in their first instance

 ## docker